HOW TO FORM AN LLC IN ALABAMA

 Who is a member of an LLC?

 LLCs can either be single-member or multi-member.
-Becoming a member of an LLC requires consent of all current members, unless a membership process is otherwise outlines in the operating agreement.
+Becoming a member of an LLC requires consent of all current members, unless a membership process is otherwise outlined in the operating agreement.
 Members an LLC are not obligated to make any contributions to the LLC to become a member.

 Who is considered a manager of an LLC?